An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): The Ozobot Evo Robot

 Figure~\ref{fig:bot} shows an Ozobot Evo robot.
 The robot can make sounds, has multiple lights that can flash in different colours, and it can move.
 It has sensors to detect the colour of the surface it is driving on, and proximity sensors facing to the front and back.

 There are two main ways of interacting with an Ozobot: In the line-following mode, the robot follows coloured lines it senses with its bottom sensors.
 While doing so, it changes its lights based on the colour of the line it is following.
-Lines may contain special colour sequences, which represent commands (e.g., turn left, turn right, go fast, dance, etc.) Figure~\ref{fig:malen} shows an example of the robot following a line while increasing a counter.
-The main categories of commands are related to speed (from snail dose to nitro boost), special moves (spinning, zigzagging, etc.), directional movement (turning, jumping lines, u-turns, etc.), counters (e.g., counting colours, counting crossings, increasing/decreasing counters), timers, and commands to indicate success or completion of a task\footnote{https://play.ozobot.com/print/guides/ozobot-ozocodes-reference.pdf, last accessed March 15, 2020}.
+Lines may contain special colour sequences, which represent commands (e.g., turn left, turn right, go fast, dance, etc.).
+Figure~\ref{fig:malen} shows an example of the robot increasing a counter while following a line.
+The main categories of commands are related to speed (from snail dose to nitro boost), special moves (spinning, zigzagging, etc.), directional movement (turning, jumping lines, u-turns, etc.), counters (e.g., counting colours, counting crossings, increasing/decreasing counters), timers, and commands to indicate success or completion of a task\footnote{https://play.ozobot.com/print/guides/ozobot-ozocodes-reference.pdf, last accessed June 1, 2021}.

-Ozobots can also be programmed via the OzoBlockly app\footnote{https://ozoblockly.com/, last accessed March 15, 2020} (Figure~\ref{fig:ozoblockly}).
+Ozobots can also be programmed via the OzoBlockly app\footnote{https://ozobot.com/create/ozoblockly, last accessed June 1, 2021} (Figure~\ref{fig:ozoblockly}).
 The programming environment follows the standard block-based approach with a toolbox of different categories of blocks on the left hand side of the screen.
 OzoBlockly supports five different levels, where in the easiest level blocks are purely graphical with icons and only a few numbers instead of text, so that programming can be done even at pre-reading stages.
 The basic commands are reminiscent of the Logo~\cite{logo} programming approach, and mainly control the movement of the robots.
 At the highest level, the programming language supports even complex constructs such as functions with return values.
 OzoBlockly programs can be transferred to the robots by ``flashing'', which means holding the robot face down on the screen while the program is transferred by a colour sequence.
 When using a tablet rather than a desktop computer, the Ozobot Evo can also be controlled via an app and a bluetooth connection.
 The app contains not only OzoBlockly, but also various functionalities such as a remote control.
-The bluetooth connectivity is one of the central differences between the Ozobot Evo robot and the cheaper variant, the Ozobot Bit: The Ozobot app to program robots using a tablet computer can currently only be used with the Evo, while programming the Bit always requires flashing programs, and thus a web browser for operation\footnote{There is a separate app for the Bit which is focused on the line-following mode.}.